-The drugs like Combiflam and D cold Total are used by many of us very often.
+The drugs like Combiflam and D Cold Total are used by many of us very often.
 But these drugs have failed to meet the required standard.
-As per the recent report conducted by Central Drugs Standard Control Organisation (CDSCO), around 60 drugs to substandard in its test done in March 2017.
+As per the recent report published by Central Drugs Standard Control Organization (CDSCO), around 60 drugs were declared substandard in its test done in March 2017.

-This is surely an awful news for all users who take these drugs to get rid of all their pains.
-Combiflam is sold by Sanofi India while D cold Total is produced and sold by Reckitt Benckiser India.
+This is surely awful news for all users who take these drugs to get rid of their ailments.
+Combiflam is sold by Sanofi India while D Cold Total is produced and sold by Reckitt Benckiser India.

 Reportedly, other drugs like Oflox 100 and Theo Asthalin sold by Cipla are found to be substandard.
 Cadilose solution by Cadila also falls in the same row.

-The Drug Regulatory, CDSO has sent notice to all companies who manufacture and sell these 60 medicines in the market.
+The drug regulatory body CDSO has sent notices to all companies who manufacture these 60 medicines and sell in the market.

 Sanofi’s Combiflam with batch number A151195 failed to pass the disintegration test of CDSCO.
 This batch was produced in October 2015.
-This is not the first time, they are found guilty several times.
-Last year this drug found to be substandard three times in February, April, and June.
+This is not the first time; they are found guilty several times.
+Last year, this drug was found to be substandard three times in February, April and in June.
 After this incident, Sanofi India had called out the affected batches which failed the test.

-Briefing to the media, the Sanofi spokesperson said that we will take proper action once we receive confirmation from CDSCO.
+Briefing to the media, the Sanofi spokesperson said that we would take proper action once we receive confirmation from CDSCO.

-The Sanofi officials said that after the last year case, we had taken proper corrective action to ensure that drugs pass the test.
-He further clarifies that there was no impact on safety and efficacy of the drugs even after failing the test.
-Indian users are using Combiflam since 25 years, and this has proved to be a safe drug to get rid of their pain.
+The Sanofi officials said that after the last year case, they had taken proper corrective action to ensure that the drugs pass the test.
+He further clarified that even after failing the test, there was no impact on safety and efficacy of the drugs.
+Indian users are using Combiflam since 25 years and this has proved to be a safe drug to get rid of their pain.

-Similarly, Cipla’s Theo Asthalin and Oflox has failed this test done by CDSCO.
-D cold total with batch no AD762 was also unable to pass this test last month.
+Similarly, Cipla’s Theo Asthalin and Oflox have failed this test done by CDSCO.
+D Cold Total with batch no AD762 was also unable to pass this test last month.

-Indians often use These drugs and such news is really very sad.
-These companies are playing with health safety of common people.
-Their side effects may overweigh the benefits.
-Their sales in Indian market is too high.
+Indians often use these drugs and such news is really very sad.
+These companies are playing with health and safety of common people.
+The side effects of these medicines may overweigh the benefits.
+Their sales in the Indian market are too high.
 The annual sale of Combiflam is Rs.
 169.2 crore.
-Cipla’s Theo Asthalin and Oflox sale are 17.3 & 20.7 core annually.
+Cipla’s Theo Asthalin and Oflox’s annual sales are 17.3 and 20.7 crores respectively.